DISCLAIMER: This article is for Facebook advertisers who want to up their game. It won’t help users who do not run FB ads.

 Facebook does NOT rank the order of ads on their newsfeed purely based on the cash bid of an advertiser.

-Ranking ads by their advertisers cash bid used to be the case (once upon a time), but it isn’t anymore.
-And the more you understand about why, what the Facebook ads algorithm is and what it uses as key ad ranking signals, the sooner your audience will see it (and therefore, the more chance it has of converting).
+Ranking ads by an advertiser’s cash bid used to be the case (once upon a time), but it isn’t anymore.
+And the more you understand why, what the Facebook ads algorithm is and what it uses as key ad ranking signals, the sooner your audience will see your FB ads (and therefore, the more chance they have of converting).

 Why Aren’t Facebook Ads Ranked By Cash Bid?

 Whilst it might sound like perfect sense to please the highest spending advertisers (by placing their ads above everyone else’s), Facebook’s ad algorithm actually uses other signals to rank ads.

 This is because Facebook aim for long-term growth and dominance and in order for them to do that, they must have their most valuable commodity at the core of their aims, the users.